-Within the Gifford Pinchot National Forest there are seven Wilderness areas and other areas potentially eligible for designation.
-Wilderness areas, and areas eligible for Wilderness, provide essential habitat for endangered and rare wildlife.
-Also, Wilderness areas provide outstanding opportunities for non-motorized recreation.
+Within the Gifford Pinchot National Forest there are seven Wilderness areas and other areas eligible for designation.
+Wilderness areas, and areas eligible for Wilderness, provide essential habitat for endangered and rare wildlife and improve habitat connectivity across the landscape.
+Also, Wilderness areas provide outstanding opportunities for non-motorized recreation such as hiking, backpacking, and wildlife viewing.
 Through new and expanded Wilderness areas, the CFC aims to protect key areas for habitat, recreation, and climate resilience.

 New Wilderness designations must be made by Congress, and many ecologically important areas within the forest are outside of designated Wilderness or are ineligible for designation.
 To protect those areas that areas that do not meet the criteria for legislative designations, but support important values across the landscape, the Forest Service has the ability to protect these